-- Line 1.
+Line 1.
 Maintaining a Home for the Aged.
 Idaho allows a credit for a taxpayer who is providing a home for, and paying over half of the support of a family member who is age 65 or older.
-Check the box that applies. - Line 2.
+Check the box that applies.

+Line 2.
 Maintaining a Home for the Developmentally Disabled.
 Idaho allows a credit for a taxpayer who is providing a home for, and paying more than half the support of a family member who is developmentally disabled.
-Check the box that applies. - Line 3.
+Check the box that applies.

+Line 3.
 For each family member who qualifies the taxpayer for the credit, list the family member's name, Social Security number, relationship to the taxpayer, and date of birth.
-Check the box if the person is disabled. - Line 4.
+Check the box if the person is disabled.

+Line 4.
 Multiply the number of qualified family members by \$100.
-Enter the total here and on line 44 of the Form 40.
+Enter the total here and on Form 40, line 44.
 If the taxpayer provided the home for less than the full year, they may deduct \$8.33 for each month the home was provided.
 The total cannot be more than \$300.

+Comment [CA58]: Form 40, line 44.